Aishuu/eurecom-os-server/README.md

 ### For EV3

-Download the kernel image `eurecom-ev3dev.img.xz`.
-Follow the steps from [http://www.ev3dev.org/docs/getting-started/](http://www.ev3dev.org/docs/getting-started/) with the provided kernel image.
-Root account was given the password "eurecom".
+Follow the steps from [http://www.ev3dev.org/docs/getting-started/](http://www.ev3dev.org/docs/getting-started/) to download the ev3dev kernel image and flash it on the SD card.

 If you do not have blueman, set it up as described: [http://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/](http://www.ev3dev.org/docs/tutorials/connecting-to-the-internet-via-bluetooth/).